 - incoming units to bring theirs to the scene.
 Once medical responders arrive, the officer(s) will turn the care of the victim over to medical personnel. - 3.3.
 Officers are frequently responding to medical emergencies that turn out to be overdoses.
 Please refer to Section #1500 Miscellaneous, Policy #1527 Naloxone, for the policy on its use and documentation. - 3.4.
 The officers will remain on the scene to keep any bystanders from interfering with medical personnel. - 3.5.
 The officers need to keep in mind that the scene of the medical emergency may be the scene of a crime as well. - 3.6.
-At the completion of the medical emergency, a medical emergency form needs to be completed by one of the responding officers.
+At the completion of the medical emergency, the SFPD E1 Medical Emergencies Form in Central Square needs to be completed by one of the responding officers and attached to the CFS. - 3.7.
+An E1 form must be completed anytime an AED is used, even if no shock is delivered.